-In 1986, the Laval Surveying Department in Quebec, Canada developed the first academic program in geomatics in the world, replacing its current surveying program.
+In 1986, the Laval Surveying Department in Quebec, Canada developed the first academic program in Geomatics in the world.
+Actually, it replaced its current curriculum in surveying.

 The Field of Study: Geomatics

 Geomatics is a scientific term for gathering, storing, processing, and delivering geographic information.
-Geomatics is an umbrella term for every method and tool from data acquisition to distribution.
-It focuses on mathematics, computers and Earth science.
+Also, it is an umbrella term for every method and tool from data acquisition to distribution including math, computers, and Earth science.

 The Field of Study: Geographic Information Systems

-Not to be confused with Geographic Information Science (GISci), GIS is a very powerful tool that essentially does four things:
+Not to be confused with Geographic Information Science (GIScience), GIS is a very powerful tool that essentially does four things:

-Take any real world problem with a geographic nature – climate change, pipeline networking, environmental monitoring – GIS is your most efficient, effective and cost saving tool at providing a solution to data management, analysis and visualization of this problem.
+Take any real-world problem with a geographic nature such as climate change, pipeline networking, and environmental monitoring.
+Overall, GIS is your most efficient, effective, and cost-saving tool for providing a solution to data management, analysis, and visualization.

-A GIS curriculum usually comprises of subjects like database management systems, programming, remote sensing, cartography and geostatistics.
+A GIS curriculum is comprised of subjects like database management systems, programming, remote sensing, cartography, and geostatistics.